SAP On-premise

-# Step 6: Download Workato On-prem Agent (OPA)
+Step 6: Download Workato On-prem Agent (OPA)

-For IDoc to work with Workato, you need to install a Workato On-prem Agent (OPA) on your SAP server, or on a separate Virtual Machine that can reach your SAP server.
+> For Workato to talk to SAP, you need to install a Workato On-prem Agent (OPA) on your SAP server, or on a separate Virtual Machine that can reach your SAP server.

-Follow these instructions to download and setup Workato OPA.
+> Follow these instructions to download and setup Workato OPA.

-# Step 7: Download the SAP JCO libraries
+> # Step 7: Download the SAP JCO libraries

-If you do not already have a license to use SAP JCo libraries, please contact your SAP provider for license.
+> If you do not already have a license to use SAP JCo libraries, please contact your SAP provider for license.

-From the link below, download 2 items: SAP JCO connector libraries (version 3.x or later) and SAP Java IDoc class library (version 3.0.XX only).
+> From the link below, download 2 items: SAP JCO connector libraries (version 3.x or later) and SAP Java IDoc class library (version 3.0.XX only).
 Please ensure that the correct Operating system is selected.

-Once the libraries are downloaded, place them in the
+> Once the libraries are downloaded, place them in the